liberize/ssc/README.md

 This is a simple tool to turn script to binary, inspired by shc.

-ssc itself is not a compiler such as cc, it rather generates c++ source code with the script code, then uses the system compiler to compile a binary which behaves exactly like the original script.
+ssc itself is not a compiler such as cc, it rather generates c++ source code with the script code, then uses c++ compiler to compile a binary which behaves exactly like the original script.

 Upon execution, the compiled binary will replace current process with real script interpreter process, and fork a child process to pipe the script code to parent process to execute.